Symplectic rational homology ball fillings of Seifert fibered spaces

 \section{Seifert fibered structures on $S^1\times S^2$}

-In this section we make a simple observation about the types of small Seifert fibered spaces one can construct by doing surgery on a regular fiber of a Seifert fibration of $S^1\times S^2$ and the corresponding manifolds they bound.
-We begin by considering the topology and contact geometry of $S^1\times S^2$ in Section~\ref{s1s2} and then discuss the symplectic fillings in Section~\ref{s1s2fillings}.
+In this section we record a simple observation about which small Seifert fibered spaces can be obtained by surgery on a regular fiber in a Seifert fibration of $S^1\times S^2$ and the corresponding manifolds they bound.
+We also refer the reader to \cite{Matkovic2023} for the contact topology of $S^1\times S^2$ and constructing symplectic fillings of small Seifert fibered spaces from $S^1\times D^3$.
+We begin with the topology and contact geometry of $S^1\times S^2$ in Section~\ref{s1s2} and then discuss the symplectic fillings in Section~\ref{s1s2fillings}.